jasonsiders/apex-database-layer/docs/SOQL.md

 ### AggregateResult

 Wraps the `Schema.AggregateResult` class, which cannot be mocked otherwise.
-Objects of this type are returned by the `aggregateQuery` SOQL method, and can be mocked by the `MockSoql.AggregateResult` class.
+Objects of this type are returned by the `aggregateQuery` SOQL method, and can be mocked by the `MockSoql.AggregateResult` class

 #### `get`